nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 **Attributes**

 Using attributes is _highly recommended_ and will save you a lot of time.
 Think of attributes like placeholders for publication-specific text, similar to a phone number or address.
-When a phone number or address changes, you won't need to update every marketing text profile since you're using an attribute as a placeholder.
+When a phone number or address changes, you won't need to update every marketing text template since you're using an attribute as a placeholder.
 You only need to update the attribute once in the CMS.
 An attribute might look like this:

 ```Unlimited digital news at {{NewspaperName}}.
 Call now at {{PublicationPhoneNumber}}```